Frequently Asked Questions

 Example 2: If your Lender makes an offer of £1,000 compensation and you have an outstanding balance of £800 with the Lender, your Lender may use the compensation offered to pay the outstanding balance meaning they will only pay us £200.
 We would use this £200 toward our Success Fee and VAT, which would leave a balance of £160 payable by you.

-As an outcome of their review of the motor finance industry the Financial Conduct Authority has confirmed it intends to consult on a compensation scheme.
-If such a scheme is put in place our Success Fee will still be payable to us on consideration of the work we have completed on your behalf.
+The Financial Conduct Authority (FCA) published its compensation scheme on 30 March 2026, however our Success Fee will still be payable to us on consideration of the work we have completed on your behalf.

 I was referred to you via a third-party, how are they paid?